ashiqcsebu/ashiqcsebu/README.md

 <hr className='mb-4 opacity-5' />
               <p className='mb-8 text-justify'>
               Hi there,I'm Ashiqul Islam Shabu, and I graduated from the University of Barisal with a degree of BSc in Computer Science and Engineering in 2019.
-My current interests are in front-end development, and I enjoy using React JS to create beautiful and performant products with delightful user experiences.I refer to myself as a "passionate front-end developer" who loves coding and web platforms.<br />
+My current interests are in front-end development, and I enjoy using React JS to create beautiful and performant products with delightful user experiences.I refer to myself as a "passionate front-end developer" who loves coding and web platforms.
                 <br />
               I’ve developed several full-stack web projects using MERN Stack technologies.I have beginner-level knowledge of back-end technologies.In the near future, I’m looking forward to being a full-stack web developer.
               </p>

 Skills: React.js /Node.js / Express.js/ MongoDB / JavaScript / HTML / CSS